 \section{Conclusion}

-Theodor Heiting should receive credit for the experimental discovery of positron annihilation radiation. \citeauthor{Heiting1933a} submitted his first results on \printdate{07.08.1933}, and these were published shortly after \citep{Heiting1933a}.
+After inspecting the chronology of submissions and the interpretation of results in these submitted manuscripts, I conclude that \citeauthor{Heiting1933a}'s claim \citep{HeitingHeisenberg1952} seems justified.
+Indeed, Theodor Heiting should receive credit for the experimental discovery of positron annihilation radiation. \citeauthor{Heiting1933a} submitted his first results on \printdate{07.08.1933}, and these were published shortly after \citep{Heiting1933a}.
 The interpretation of those results followed in a publication submitted on \printdate{28.09.1933} \citep{Heiting1933b}, where he attributed the secondary radiation to positron annihilation---recombination radiation, as \citeauthor{Heiting1933b} put it at the time.
 His final publication on the topic was received by the Zeitschrift f\"ur Physik on \printdate{02.11.1933}, which contained a more detailed description of the method and comprehensive experimental results \citep{Heiting1934}.
-The interpretation of his results remained the same. \citeauthor{Heiting1934}'s remark that he was the first to experimentally discover positron annihilation radiation \citep{HeitingHeisenberg1952} seems justified. \citet{Joliot1933}, \citet{Thibaud1933d}, and \citet{Klemperer1934} published their results after \citeauthor{Heiting1933a}'s publications.
+The interpretation of his results remained the same. \citet{Joliot1933}, \citet{Thibaud1933d}, and \citet{Klemperer1934} published their results after \citeauthor{Heiting1933a} published his discovery. \citeauthor{Heiting1934}'s remark that he was the first to experimentally discover positron annihilation radiation \citep{HeitingHeisenberg1952} seems justified.